 Potential applicants should note the following:

-Applications for funding from JDRF must have relevance to type 1 diabetes and one or more of the JDRF Research Priority Areas.
+Applications for funding from JDRF must have relevance to type 1 diabetes and JDRF Research Strategy.
 Applications are accepted from any country, and there are no citizenship requirements.

 Back to Top

 Generally, applications undergo a pre-review process.
-For applications receiving a full review, critiques containing the reviewers’ comments and a brief summary will be provided within 3 months of the review date.
-(Applications not recommended for full review may receive written critiques, but will not receive a summary.)
+For applications receiving a full review, critiques containing the reviewers’ comments will be provided within 3 months of the funding notification date.

-The JDRF review process could be internal by JDRF Scientific Staff or external by a volunteer Scientific Review Panel at the discretion of JDRF Scientific Staff and JDRF Senior Management Research Team (SMRT).
+The JDRF review process is either conducted internally by JDRF Scientific Staff or externally by a Scientific Review Panel at the discretion of JDRF Scientific Staff and JDRF Senior Management.
 To assess the scientific merit and validity of any proposal, criteria for review include:

-For all applications, JDRF Senior Management Research Team (SMRT) makes final decisions regarding a proposal’s scientific merit.
+For all applications, the JDRF Scientific Team and Senior Management make final decisions regarding a proposal’s scientific merit.
 Additional criteria for review include:

-Final approval for applications is determined by either the JDRF President/CEO or by the Research Committee of the JDRF International Board of Directors.
+Final approval for applications is determined by either the JDRF Senior Management or by the Research Committee of the JDRF International Board of Directors.

 A summary of the general review process is as follows:

 Applications may be eliminated from the review process for administrative reasons (Administrative Triage).
-An application may be administratively triaged if it does not fall into the JDRF Research Priority Areas, if it is incomplete, or if it otherwise does not meet JDRF requirements.
+An application may be administratively triaged if it does not fall into the JDRF Research Strategy, if it is incomplete, or if it otherwise does not meet JDRF requirements.

 Applicants will be notified in writing regarding the status of their application.
 Note that status of an application will not be given by phone.